Influences#

 This page is, for now, just a stub.

 Lamin was influenced by many projects.
-Here we will attempt to list all of them.
+Here we will attempt to attribute them.

 Workflow managers#